Blotch3D/Blotch3D/README.md

 BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time.

+3D models must be added to the BlSprite.LODs container for them to appear when you draw that sprite.
+When a sprite is disposed, it does not dispose the models in its LODs container.
+This is so you can add the same model to multiple sprites.

 You can use a variety of methods to draw things in FrameDraw.
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its subsprites are also drawn.
 So oftentimes you may want to have a "Top"